MasonManning/swapi/README.md

 * Select A Mission
 * Select Spaceships To Send On Mission
 * Wait For Mission Timeout to complete
-* Earn Credits From Missions (Not Implemented
+* Earn Credits From Missions
+* Level Up Captain By Completing Missions
+* Buy Upgrades From Shop